MineExplorer/IndustrialCraft_2/README.md

 Join our [Discord server](https://discord.gg/jPFntnP)!

 ## Note
-I'm not associated with IC2 developer team which develop original mod for PC, this is unofficial port of their mod to Minecraft on Android.
+I'm not associated with IC2 developer team which develops original mod for PC, this is unofficial port of their mod to Minecraft on Android.
 All rights for textures from IC2 for PC reserved by IC2 developer team.

 ## Credits